-- (1) within 30 days from that person becoming aware of the decision, request the council in writing to furnish him other in writing with its reasons for that decision: - (1?) within 90 days from the date on which the council furnished him or her with its reasons for that decision and after giving notice to the council, appeal to the CBE against that decision in terms of section 2 I of the Council for the Built Environment Act, 2000. - (2) A person referred to in subsection (1) may after giving notice to the council or the CBE, as the case may be, lodge a notice of appeal with the registrar of the appropriate High Court within one month from the date of the decision of the council or the CBE.
+- (a) within 30 days from that person becoming aware of the decision, request the 30 council in writing to furnish him or her in writing with its reasons for that decision; - (b) within 90 days from the date on which the council furnished him or her with its reasons for that decision and after giving notice to the council, appeal to the CBE against that decision in terms of section 21 of the Council for the Built 35 Environment Act, 2000.

+(2) A person referred to in subsection (1) may, after giving notice to the council or the CBE, as the case may be, lodge a notice of appeal with the registrar of the appropriate High Court within one month from the date of the decision of the council or the CBE.